 We will use contact tracing technology to mitigate and manage potential exposure.
 Relevant data will be shared if requested by health authorities.
 This information will be kept safe and confidential in a database.
 The tracing process and outreach consultation will be managed by the health authorities.
 Attendees will have their digital badge scanned by exhibitor staff/MWC staff depending on location

-Our two official suppliers, Fira Barcelona and Aventri, will provide the scanning devices.
-Exhibitors will be required to hire contact tracing devices from these suppliers and scan visitors as per guidelines above.
+Our venue partner , Fira Barcelona, will provide the scanning devices.
+Exhibitors will be required to order contact tracing devices from these suppliers and scan visitors as per guidelines above.

 Note: Masks and social distancing requirements will continue to be required in the meeting rooms.